Want more information?

 Additional program and policy information is located in the B.S.
 Student Handbook.

-Review our application instructions, program overview, admission and degree requirements.
+Review our application instructions and details, program overview, admission and degree requirements.
 Please note that several Bulletin updates for the second-degree options are underway.
-We encourage you to attend one of our information sessions or contact us as email@example.com if you have questions.
+We encourage you to attend one of our information sessions or contact us as firstname.lastname@example.org if you have questions.

-NCLEX pass rates from the Virginia Board of Nursing website.
+Lastly, here are the NCLEX pass rates for your review from the Virginia Board of Nursing website.